The Apple-1 Registry

 Components

 White ceramic 6502 CPU, plastic PIA, 8 KB DRAM.
-3 small yellow capacitors, 2 small and 3 blue big capacitors.
+3 small yellow capacitors, 2 small, and 3 large blue capacitors.

 Equipment